lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-3. The operator[] function is defiend to give a convenient way to retrieve the head pose results from the data contained in the inference request’s output blob.
+3. The operator[] function is defined to give a convenient way to retrieve the head pose results from the data contained in the inference request’s output blob.
 The index to the appropriate locations in the blob is calculated for the batch item.
-Then a result object containing the data read for the batch index is returned.
+Then, a result object containing the data read for the batch index is returned.

 ```cpp
     Results operator[] (int idx) const {